About the Journal

 JFMCA does not accept articles containing material plagiarized from other publications or authors.

-Plagiarism detected prior to publication will cause rejection of your manuscript.
-Plagiarism detected after publication will cause the published article to be amended to state that it contains plagiarized material; in extreme cases of plagiarism, the publication will be removed at the Editors’ discretion, and the reason for removal stated on the journal's website.
+Plagiarism detected before publication will cause rejection of your manuscript.
+Plagiarism detected after publication will cause the published article to be amended to state that it contains plagiarized material; in extreme cases of plagiarism, the publication will be removed at the Editors’ discretion, and the reason for removal will be stated on the journal's website.

 JFMCA does not consider the following situations to be plagiarism when proper attribution is made: